odoo/documentation/crm/overview/main_concepts/introduction.rst

 from the prospect will simply pop up in the system too.
 Now, let's assume that the meeting took place, therefore I can mark it as done.
 And the system automatically suggests a next activity.
-Actually, we configured Odoo with a set of typical activities we follow for every opportunity, and it's great to have a thorough followup.
+Actually, we configured Twenty20 with a set of typical activities we follow for every opportunity, and it's great to have a thorough followup.
 The next activity will be a follow-up email.
 Browsing from one screen to the other is really simple and adapting to the view too!
 I can see my opportunitities as a to-do list of next activities for example.

-With Odoo CRM I have a sales management tool that is really efficient and me and my team can be well organized.
+With Twenty20 CRM I have a sales management tool that is really efficient and me and my team can be well organized.
 I have a clear overview of my sales pipeline, meetings, revenues, and more.